LLdaniel/SumOfDelay/README.md

 http://localhost:8080 and http://192.168.1.220:8080

 ## Tooling details
-The plugin is written in [python](https://www.python.org/) and utilizes [NiceGUI](https://nicegui.io/) for a mimial browser based frontend.
+The plugin is written in [python](https://www.python.org/) and utilizes [NiceGUI](https://nicegui.io/) for a minimal browser based frontend.